Local Environmental Wins

 PEA Helps Second Harvest Food Bank Go Solar

 Want to learn more about Operation Solar Harvest?
-Click the link below to read the full press release.
+Click on a few of stories below to learn more.

 PEA & The Arts Based School Win EPA Grant for Winston-Salem's First Electric School Bus